DSI-FDI/final-project/iteration_2_and_3_dsi.md

 	4. The application microphone recognizes that the user has used one sentence and hide the rest of the sentences.

-- See <action> emotional state of the girl <object> everytime of the conversartion <context>
+- See <action> emotional state of the girl <object> every time of the conversation <context>

-	1. The application camera analyzes the face of the girl and also the gestures and expresions.
+	1. The application camera analyzes the face of the girl and also the gestures and expressions.
 	2. The emotional state is recalculated at real time and it is display on top of the view.

 - Get <action> a list of suggested places <object> to make the date or to go there <context>

 	1. The girl wants to move or the man wants to book one restaurant.
 	2. The application will automatically generate a list of suggested places (ordered by girl preferences).
-	3. The man says "Let's go to NAME" and the list dissapears
+	3. The man says "Let's go to NAME" and the list disappears

 - Book <action> a restaurant or a place <object> for a date <context>

 	1. After the man says "Let's go to NAME", the application hides the suggested groups.
 	2. The application makes an order or a reservation in the chosen place.
-	3. The application notifiy the user that the reservation has completed.
+	3. The application notify the user that the reservation has completed.

 - See <action> the map <object> when the user wants to go to the place <context>

 	1. When the user says "Let's go to <name of the restaurant>" the application automatically calculates the best route and start the navigation mode.
 	2. The indications are displayed on the screen with arrows.
-	3. When they arrive to the place, the navigation mode dissapears.
+	3. When they arrive to the place, the navigation mode disappears.

-- Configurate <action> the application <object> at home <context>
+- Configure <action> the application <object> at home <context>

-	This action can be done in both aplications (mobile or augmented reality).
+	This action can be done in both applications (mobile or augmented reality).
 The only difference is the way to accessing the feature.

 	In the augmented reality: